node13h/libvirt-instance/README.md

 Creating non-image-based VMs is also an option.

-This example creates a VM with two disks and the PXE boot as the first option:
+### VM with two disks and the PXE boot as the first option

 ```shell
 libvirt-instance -c "$URI" --config-file ./libvirt-instance-config.yaml create \